dmouscher/nomic/rules-public.md

 ![305 graph](305.png)

 If the location that a player is currently in does not correspond to a location resource, that player will be unable to roll for location resources.

+## 306

+Players may trade location resources to each other.
+All aspects of a trade must be public and mutually agreed upon.

+A trade may only be performed if both players involved in the trade are in the same location.
+A player may change their location once every 3 turns.